bitranox/PizzaCutter/.docs/description.rst

         ---------^-----------

-        not limited in any direction - You can stack as many layers of configs as You need, and You can have many configs in parallel working against the same template
+        not limited in any direction - You can stack as many layers of configs as You need, and You can have many configs in parallel working against the same templates

-- It might sound more complicated then it is.
+- It might sound more complicated than it is.
 Imagine You set Your Name and Email Adress in Your default config file - then You dont need to set it in Your project config anymore (unless You want to override that setting).
   By that way it is easy to manage a big number of projects with minimal effort.